Planar Tur\'an Number of Double Stars: Proof of Lemma

-\item \textbf{One of the vertices $e$ or $f$ has one neighbor in $S_1$, while the other has none.} Assume that $e$ and $a$ are adjacent (see Figure \ref{7-5}(ii)).
-The vertex $a$ cannot have an outer edge, and $e$ has only one outer edge.
-If the vertices $e$ and $f$ are adjacent, then $e$ cannot have an outer edge and $f$ can have only one outer edge.
-If there is no edge between the vertices in $S_1$, the maximum number of edges deleted is at most $12+3_{\text{out of $S_1$}}+3_{\text{out of $e,f$}}=18$.
-If $a$ and $b$ are adjacent, then $b$ does not have an outer edge.
-Otherwise, we find an $S_{3,4}$ with $yb$ as the backbone.
-Similarly for the other edges in $S_1$.
-Hence in this case, the maximum number of edges deleted is at most $12+3_{\big(\text{in $S_1$}+\text{out of $S_1$}\big)}+3_{\text{out of $e,f$}}=18$.
+\item \textbf{One of the vertices $e$ or $f$ has one neighbor in $S_1$, while the other has none.} Without loss of generality, suppose $e$ and $a$ are adjacent (see Figure \ref{7-5}(ii)).
+The vertex $a$ cannot have a neighbor in $V(G)\backslash H$, and $e$ can have at most one neighbor in $V(G)\backslash H$.
+If the vertices $e$ and $f$ are adjacent, then $e$ cannot have a neighbor in $V(G)\backslash H$ and $f$ can have at most one neighbor in $V(G)\backslash H$.
+If there are no edges between the vertices in $S_1$, the number of edges deleted is at most $12+3+3=18$.
+If there is an edge joining any two vertices in $S_1$, the number of edges deleted is at most $12+3+3=18$.

-\item \textbf{Both the vertices $e$ and $f$ have one neighbor in $S_1$.} Suppose $a$ is the common neighbor of $e$ and $f$ (see Figure \ref{7-5}(iii)).
-Similarly as before, $a$ cannot have an outer edge, and $e$ and $f$ can have one outer edge each.
-If the vertices $e$ and $f$ are adjacent, $e$ and $f$ have no outer edges.
-If there is no edge between the vertices in $S_1$, the maximum number of edges deleted is at most $13+3_{\text{out of $S_1$}}+2_{\text{out of $e,f$}}=18$.
-If $a$ and $b$ are adjacent, then $b$ does not have an outer edge.
-Otherwise, we find an $S_{3,4}$ with $yb$ as the backbone.
-Similarly for the other edges in $S_1$.
-Hence in this case, the maximum number of edges deleted is at most $13+3_{\big(\text{in $S_1$}+\text{out of $S_1$}\big)}+2_{\text{out of $e,f$}}=18$.
-Suppose $a$ is the neighbor of $e$ and $d$ is the neighbor of $f$ (see Figure \ref{7-5}(iv)).
-Similarly as before, $a$ and $d$ both cannot have an outer edge, and $e$ and $f$ can have one outer edge each.
-If the vertices $e$ and $f$ are adjacent, then both of them have no outer edges.
-If there is no edge between the vertices in $S_1$, the maximum number of edges deleted is at most $13+2_{\text{out of $S_1$}}+2_{\text{out of $e,f$}}=17$.
-If $a$ and $b$ are adjacent, then $b$ does not have an outer edge.
-Similarly for the other edges in $S_1$, except $ad$.
-The vertices $a$ and $d$ can be adjacent without any other constraints.
-Hence in this case, the maximum number of edges deleted is at most $13+3_{\big(\text{in $S_1$}+\text{out of $S_1$}\big)}+2_{\text{out of $e,f$}}=18$.
+\item \textbf{Both the vertices $e$ and $f$ have one neighbor in $S_1$.} There are two possibilities.
+In the first case, without loss of generality, suppose $a$ is the common neighbor of $e$ and $f$ (see Figure \ref{7-5}(iii)).
+Similarly, as before, the vertex $a$ cannot have a neighbor in $V(G)\backslash H$, and $e$ and $f$ can have at most one neighbor in $V(G)\backslash H$ each.
+If the vertices $e$ and $f$ are adjacent, $e$ and $f$ have no neighbors in $V(G)\backslash H$.
+If there are no edges between the vertices in $S_1$, the number of edges deleted is at most $13+3+2=18$.
+If there is an edge joining any two vertices in $S_1$, the number of edges deleted is at most $13+3+2=18$.

+Without loss of generality, suppose $a$ is the neighbor of $e$ and $d$ is the neighbor of $f$ (see Figure \ref{7-5}(iv)).
+Similarly, as before, the vertices $a$ and $d$ cannot have a neighbor in $V(G)\backslash H$, and $e$ and $f$ can have at most one neighbor in $V(G)\backslash H$ each.
+If the vertices $e$ and $f$ are adjacent, then they have no neighbor in $V(G)\backslash H$.
+If there are no edges between the vertices in $S_1$, the number of edges deleted is at most $13+2+2=17$.
+If $a$ and $b$ are adjacent, then $b$ does not have a neighbor in $V(G)\backslash H$.
+Similarly, for the other edges in $S_1$, except $ad$.
+The vertices $a$ and $d$ can be adjacent without any constraints.
+Thus, the number of edges deleted is at most $13+3+2=18$.